sanmai/pipeline/README.md

 ## `map()`

 Takes a processing stage in a form of a generator function or a plain mapping function.
-Can also take an initial generator, where it must not require any arguments.

     $pipeline->map(function (Customer $customer) {
         foreach ($customer->allPayments() as $item) {
             yield $item;
         }
     });

 Can also take an initial generator, where it must not require any arguments.

     $pipeline = new \Pipeline\Simple();